S0NES-zz/100Days/ChristmasLights/Readme.md

 -   [❌] User can select the color used to fill each circle
 -   [✔️] User can specify the intensity value
--   [❌] User can change the size of any circle in the row
--   [❌] User can specify the number of rows to be included in the display.
-From one to seven rows can be chosen

 ## Useful links and resources